G-Core/product-documentation/documentation/hosting/virtual-servers/manage/install-gui-desktop-environment-on-ubuntu-centos-and-debian.md

 5\.
 The desktop environment will be ready to run.

-If you installed "lightdm" at step №4 the graphical interface will start after the server reboots.
+If you installed "lightdm" at step no. 4 the graphical interface will start after the server reboots.
 Reboot it using the command:

 ```
 shutdown -r now
 ```

-If at step №4 you installed xinit, start the graphical interface using the command:
+If at step no. 4 you installed xinit, start the graphical interface using the command:

 ```
 startx